 - Secondly, I suspect many players will be interested in dipping into these resources alongside more traditional music and methods for the breadth and perspective they bring.

 For this review, my main focus will be on the published resources.
 I will include a concise syllabus overview, but a more in-depth consideration of the pedagogic pathway it offers and its benchmarking against traditional alternatives is beyond the scope of this article.

-To be clear, too, I have never entered a student for the Rockschool exams; the assessments are fully accredited, but pianists and colleagues who have commented on them on the Piano Network UK forum have given mixed feedback.
+To be clear, too, I have never entered a student for the Rockschool exams; the assessments are fully accredited, but pianists and colleagues I’ve chatted with have given mixed feedback.

-And I should also preface the review by pointing out that the Rockschool exams should not be confused with Trinity College London’s Rock and Pop syllabus, which you might want to explore here for comparison.
+And I should also preface the review by pointing out that the Rockschool exams should not be confused with Trinity College London’s Rock and Pop syllabus, which I have reviewed here.

 Syllabus and Exam Overview

 As mentioned above, the syllabus and publications cover nine levels: Debut followed by 8 Grades.
 At each level, the Grade Exam syllabus components are:

 - Ear Tests 10%